 Peter Conway

-Peter is a back-end developer for one of the Headforwards teams, working for a large telecoms/managed services client.
+Peter is a backend developer for a Headforwards team working for a large telecoms/managed services client.
 Attending workshops and Agile on the Beach, he has a keen interest in best practices for software development.
-As a Physics grad, he channelled his love of statistics and numbers to become last year's Headforwards fantasy football champ.
-He also enjoys running and tending to an allotment in his free time.
+His current interests are table tennis, machine learning and running.

 A four day workshop focusing on test driven development hosted by Jon Jagger and Kevlin Henney